Tyson Foods to bring 376 jobs, $300 million in investment to Dan River Region

 RIFA would also provide an industrial enhancement grant of up to $10.3 million in the form of tax rebates of 70% for 10 years on real estate taxes, machine and tool taxes, and business personal property taxes.

-Under the draft agreement, Danville, Pittsylvania County and RIFA would provide incentives to Tyson Foods in exchange for the company meeting performance conditions within a four-year period.
+The draft agreement states Danville, Pittsylvania County and RIFA would provide incentives to Tyson Foods in exchange for the company meeting performance conditions within a four-year period.

 "It's just a continuation of the momentum in this community," Rowe said of the Tyson announcement.
 "It may be the largest single private investment the county has ever had."